-Benedikt Schroeder is the co-founder of the record company Decurio, which was founded in 2018 in Berlin together with Lukas Kowalski.
+Benedikt Schröde is a Berlin based Tonmeister specialized in classical and acoustic music and is the co-founder of the record company Decurio, which was founded in 2018 in Berlin together with Lukas Kowalski.

-Nabil Shehata began his conducting career in 2006 after receiving instruction from Daniel Barenboim
+Nabil began his conducting career in 2006 after receiving instruction from Daniel Barenboim

 As double bassistHe is the winner of several international competitions including the ARD competition in Munich, where he received not only the first prize, but also the coveted audience prize.

 From 2004 to 2008 he was the principal bassist of the Berlin Philharmonic Orchestra, with whom he performed as a soloist under Daniel Barenboim.
 He has commissioned many double bass works from composers, including a concerto by Moritz Eggert.